rexiap/neusauber/docs/index.rst

   8. Newly, or rusty surface can be used.

-Model: ARPrimer transparent rust inhibitor
+➤Model: ARPrimer transparent rust inhibitor

 Function: Rust-Freeze, adhesion improver